My Thoughts on BBC’s ‘Watchdog’ episode | Aired 8/10-15

 How can you not know how to fit the car seat?! – No wait, I wouldn’t call a few of those “fittings” even a fitted car seat!
-That’s terrifying to watch!!
+It’s absolutely terrifying to watch!!

-And it’s not only when you go and buy from them, I have done a few mystery shopping my self into high street shops to see what I’ll be told you can read about my trip to Mothercare HERE.
+And it’s not only when you go and buy from them.
+I have done a few mystery shopping trips myself into high street shops to see what I’ll be told.
+You can read about my trip to Mothercare HERE.

-Good Egg Car Safety does FREE car seat checks all over the UK, and they experience quite a few bad fittings, some have even come straight from a retailer!
+Good Egg Car Safety does FREE car seat checks all over the UK, and we experience quite a few bad fittings, some have even come straight from a retailer!

-To quite Good Egg Safety on the matter or ill fitted child car seats:
+To quote Good Egg Safety on the matter or ill fitted child car seats:

 Today’s figures, which are based on checks of over 10,000 child seats across England, Scotland and Wales carried out by Good Egg, show a rise in unsafe fitting from 47% in 2010 to 55% in 2011, 57% in 2012 and 60% in 2013.

-And in Hull, where they have more car seat checks than anywhere else (that I can find) I just read these news from Good Egg Safety:
+And in Hull, where they have more car seat checks than anywhere else (that I can find) I just read this news from Good Egg Safety:

 Child car seat checks conducted in Hull this week by Good Egg Safety in conjunction with Hull City Council underlined the unacceptable risks to children from badly fitted car seats, with 77 per cent failing the checks.